QualityEngineering101/eqe-python-scripts/fastAPI/fastapi_examples.md

 You have two options:

-* Provision your own VMs (ensure SSH access, Docker is installed, and port 8000 is open)
+* Provision your own VMs (ensure SSH access, Python is installed, Docker is installed, and port 8000 is open)

 * Or, [open an issue](https://github.com/QualityEngineering101/eqe-python-scripts/issues/new) to request access to the shared FastAPI Test/Prod environments (subject to availability)